-Hydra is a young music producer/composer from Puerto Rico.
-He's currently signed by "Full Harmony".
-Some of his most recognized productions include "Se Porta Mal, By Arcangel Ft.
-Alex Rose, "Donde" By Jhay Cortez & Ñengo Flow, "Vicky Remix" By Joyce Santana, Jonz, Brray, Juanka & Gigolo.
-La Exce.
+Hydra is a Multi-Platinum Music Producer from Puerto Rico.
+Currently working with independent label "Full Harmony Hits".
+Some of his most recognized productions include “Me Fijé” By Alex Rose Ft.
+Rauw Alejandro, "Se Porta Mal, By Arcangel Ft.
+Alex Rose, "Donde" By Jhay Cortez & Ñengo Flow & "Baby Mama” By Joyce Santana Ft.
+Luar La L.

 I started making music as a hobby in 2012.
 While still working on my music I enlisted in the U.S Army, and at the same time continued working on my craft.
 Upon finishing my contract I moved back to Puerto Rico.
-Later on that year, I was discovered by Full Harmony hits.
-Now I work as a full-time producer/composer.
+Later on that year, I was discovered by Full Harmony Hits.
+Now I work as a full-time producer/engineer/songwriter.

 When working with artists I like to converse with them and be able to understand their vision and what it is they’re looking for so that way, I can incorporate not only their vision but, my own as well.
-My goal is always to help the artist reach the next level in their music and career by making everything as perfect as possible.
+My goal is always to help the artist reach the next level in their music and career.

 The services i offer are:

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 ReviewsEndorse Hydra Full Harmony